(Jasper County, South Carolina, September 1, 1898 – Columbia, South Carolina, October 25, 1968).1

-On April 11, 1918, soon after arriving at No. 43, Bostick was seriously injured when he crashed Sopwith Camel D6518 during landing practice.9 Concussed, and with wounds to the face and knee, he was sent to the British No. 8 General Hospital at Rouen on April 19, 1918; three days later, he was sent back to England and admitted to the R.A.F.
+On April 11, 1918, soon after arriving at No. 43, Bostick was seriously injured when he crashed Sopwith Camel D6518 during landing practice.9 Concussed, and with wounds to the face and knee, he was sent to the British No. 8 General Hospital at Rouen on April 19, 1918; three days later, he was sent back to England on the Carisbrook Castle and admitted to the R.A.F.
 Central Hospital in London.9a Joseph Kirkbride Milnor, who was working at American Aviation HQ in London, noted in his diary on April 27, 1918, that he “Went out to Hampstead to see Bostick who is back from France as result of a terrible crash.”
 Springs encountered Bostick in early May and gives a good account of his recovery in a May 7, 1918, letter to his (Springs’s) stepmother.10 Excerpts from a letter dated May 24, 1918, that Bostick wrote to his parents were printed in a South Carolina newspaper in July 1918.11 He gives a gruesome description of his injuries and a cheerful account of his progress towards recovery, but few details of the accident itself.
 He writes that his main concern was “being out of the swing for the time being.
 I was present at the birth of our air service and I want to see it through to the end when it has outgrown the signal corps and even the army and becomes a new service on a footing with the army and navy.”
 According to his R.A.F. service record, Bostick was declared fit for flying duties in July.
 In late October he was sent to the Central Flying School for a refresher course on Camels.
 The war ended before he could return to the front.

 Bostick sailed for the U.S., along with a number of other men of the second Oxford detachment, on the Mauretania, departing Liverpool on November 25, 1918, and arriving at New York on December 2, 1918.12 He returned to South Carolina and initially went into business processing peanuts; he then moved into advertising.13